 - VL53L0X Arduino Guide

-This blog will include VL53L0X datasheet and its api user manual under [Resources and Going Further] Section as well!
+This blog will include VL53L0X datasheet and its API user manual under the Resources Section as well!

 VL53L0X Sensor: Overview

 Introducing the world’s smallest time of flight ranging and gesture detection sensor, VL53L0X.
 Part of ST new generation of laser ranging modules, it provides accurate distance measurement, unlike other proximity sensors!

 Despite its small form factor, it still contains a plethora of features, namely the following:

 - Fully integrated miniature module

 - VSCEL driver